 We try to keep our fees as low as possible.
 In general, our fees are 65-70% of the corresponding AMA recommended fees.
 We believe this represents excellent value for our patients.
-A large proportion of the fee is refunded through the Medicare rebate, upon attendance to a Medicare office.
-For those who find it difficult to get to a Medicare office, there are other options available.
-Please ask our Reception staff for more information about these options.
+A proportion of the fee is refunded through the Medicare rebate, which can be processed either immediately for your through Tyro at your appointment or sent to Online claiming which will take around 24 hours.
+Reception will explain these processes to you at the time of your appointment.

 Q3: Are there any situations where I may be bulk billed?

 Yes, certainly.
 Our billing schedule is flexible and each doctor can bulk bill if he or she feels that this is appropriate.
 Situations in which patients may be charged a discounted fee or bulk billed include:

 - Acutely ill patients, especially children.

 - Multiple reviews in quick succession for the same problem (e.g. sick children).